Yerkes 41-inch reflector

 Yerkes 41-inch reflector is a 40-inch aperture (101.6 cm) reflecting telescope at the Yerkes Observatory, that was completed in 1968.
-It is known as the 41 inch to avoid confusion with a 40 inch refractor at the observatory.
+It is known as the 41 inch to avoid confusion with a 40-inch refractor at the observatory.
 Optically it is a Ritchey–Chrétien design, and the main mirror uses low expansion glass.
 The telescope was used as a testbed for an adaptive optics system in the 1990s.

 History

-Refracting telescope

-The glass blanks for what would become Yerkes Great Refractor were made in Paris, France by Mantois and delivered to Alvan Clark & Sons in Massachusetts where they were completed.